cmdcnd/IncidentResponse/docs/1.Preparation/1.10-Incident_Tracking_and_Reporting/README.md

 <details><summary>INCIDENT CONFIRMATION</summary></br>

 * `Question text:` Was this a confirmed security incident?</br>
-* `User notes:` "Security incident" refers to any incident/event/occurrence/issue (or whatever) that compromises (or negatively affects) a security attribute (C-I-A) of an information asset in any form.
+* `User notes:` "Security incident" refers to any incident/event/occurrence/issue (or whatever) that compromises (or negatively affects) a security attribute (C*I-A) of an information asset in any form.
 This is an intentionally broad definition.
 In the case of false positives or “near misses” (unsuccessful attacks), the schema allows you to record the actor, action, and asset involved while leaving the attribute blank (since ascribing an attribute would imply the asset was negatively affected…which would mean it qualifies as an incident).</br>
 * `Question type:` [enumerated list](http://veriscommunity.net/enums.html#section-incident_desc) (single-select)</br>
 * `Variable name:` security_incident (string; enumeration)</br>
 * `Purpose:` N/A</br>